Dedicated Georgia Attorneys

 Call 678-922-9743 to Receive 24/7 Availability

 The way a divorce is handled has the ability to impact all involved parties for the rest of their lives, for better or for worse.
-At Howard and Arca Attorneys at Law, our goal is to guide you toward a favorable resolution that inflicts minimal damage on the relationships you care most about.
+At Howard Law Group, our goal is to guide you toward a favorable resolution that inflicts minimal damage on the relationships you care most about.
 Fighting hard for our clients is the rule rather than the exception at the firm, and our Douglas County divorce attorney will work aggressively for the best outcome in and out of court.

 To learn more about how we can assist you during this important time, do not hesitate to contact our firm and schedule a consultation.